alex-spataru/alex-spataru/README.md

 ### Hi there, I'm Alex 👋

-I'm an aircraft control systems engineering student in Querétaro, México.
-I currently work as a freelancer.
-I enjoy photography, music production & software development.
-You can see more about me at my [website](https://github.com/alex-spataru).
+I'm an aircraft control systems engineering student, I also work as a freelancer.
+You can see some of my projects, blog posts and more at my personal [website](https://alex-spataru.com/).

 ### Technologies